 Summer Camp Application Process

 Summer Camp is available to campers ages 7 - 18.
-The application process opens early in the year, normally in January.
-Applications for campers are accepted on a first come, first served basis with precedent given to new campers or those currently on therapy.
-Online registration is available once the process is open and the due date is usually in May.
-If you have questions about Summer Camp, please contact our Camp Director Deanna Warren at 404-325-7979.
+Applications for campers are accepted on a first-come, first-served basis with precedent given to new campers or those currently on therapy.
+If you have questions about Summer Camp, please contact our Camp Director at 404-325-7979.
+Click here to register.

 Location and Activities

-Camp Sunshine takes place at Camp Twin Lakes-Rutledge, located approximately fifty miles east of Atlanta.
+Camp Sunshine takes place at Camp Twin Lakes-Rutledge East, located approximately fifty miles east of Atlanta.
 Camp Twin Lakes opened its doors to special needs children in 1993, and provides a totally accessible facility - a modern camp with air-conditioned cabins, nestled in the country.

 We offer many of the same activities found at traditional summer camps: